slurrps-mcgee/WinForm-Extended-Controls/README.md

 Extension of Winform controls MenuStrip and ContextMenuStrip may include other controls over time.

+# Usage
+Add dll to your program and then add the controls to the control library by selecting the dll.
+Once done you will see both ContextStripExtended and MenuStripExtended added to the controls.
+Once there you will be able to edit the colors of the control by setting the theme to either dark, light, or custom.
+Once set to custom you will be able to edit any of the colors in the style section.
+It will render in real time the new theme you create.

+# Code Explenation
+Please feel free to fork this repository and add controls that you wish to see extended in the winforms controls.

 # Menu Strip Extended Control #

 Extension of the WinForm Control MenuStrip providing a custom renderer so that the control can be re-colored.
 This custom renderer includes a new ProfessionalColorTable which changes the following items.